Owen Miller Player Props: Brewers vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is seventh in MLB with a collective 9.3 strikeouts per nine innings.
+- The pitching staff for the Phillies has a collective 9.2 K/9, the seventh-best in MLB.

-- The Phillies have a 4.12 team ERA that ranks 13th across all league pitching staffs.
+- The Phillies have a 4.10 team ERA that ranks 13th across all MLB pitching staffs.

-- In his last time out on Sunday, July 9, the righty went six innings against the Miami Marlins, allowing four earned runs while surrendering eight hits.
+- In his last appearance on Friday, the lefty went five innings against the San Diego Padres, giving up three earned runs while surrendering three hits.

+- The 26-year-old has put up an ERA of 3.26, with 8 strikeouts per nine innings, in six games this season.
+Opponents are hitting .221 against him.

 © 2023 Data Skrive.
 All rights reserved.